What Small Business Owners Need To Know About HTTP vs HTTPS

 HTTP (Hypertext Transfer Protocol) is the foundation of data communication for the world wide web and has been around for a number of years.
 It’s known to be fast and reliable; however, there are many ways to hack into data being transferred via http.
 This can create a problem when there’s a need to protect the information and or communication being sent and/or transferred between the user and your website.

 HTTPS (Hypertext Transfer Protocol Secure) on the other hand is a protocol for secure internet communication between the customers’ and/or user’s’ computer / tablet / cell phone and your site.
 When using a https site, it means all communications between your browser and the website are encrypted to ensure everything is secure.

-HTTPS, SEO & Marketing
+HTTPS & Online Marketing

 In 2014, Google announced that they would use https as a ranking signal in their SERPs.
 So, apart from the security benefit, you could potentially see a little boost in ranking as well if you make the switch from http to https.
 According to a study by Search Engine Journal in 2017, their results showed that about 50% of top SERP results were all https websites.
 Other studies by SEMRush have also shown a dramatic upswing in the amounts of websites using https instead of http from 2014 to 2017.